Zach Bogosian: Return to Tampa Bay

-As a free agent from the Maple Leafs, Bogosian opted to return to the defending champion Tampa Bay Lightning in agreeing to a three-year, $2.55 million contract on July 28, 2021.
+As a free agent from the Maple Leafs, Bogosian opted to return to the two time defending champion Tampa Bay Lightning in agreeing to a three-year, $2.55 million contract on July 28, 2021.

+Minnesota Wild

+On November 8, 2023, Bogosian was traded to the Minnesota Wild in exchange for a 2025 seventh-round pick.
+On March 6, 2024, the Wild signed Bogosian to a two-year contract extension.

 International

 Bogosian made his international debut with the American national team at the 2009 IIHF World Championship in Switzerland.
 He appeared in all nine games for the team, and recorded one assist, in a game against France, as the Americans finished fourth overall.
 During the 2009–10 season he was mentioned as a candidate to join the American team at the 2010 Winter Olympics in Vancouver, but a wrist and thumb injury led to a decrease in performance and he was ultimately not selected.
 He was invited to join the American team at the 2010 IIHF World Championship, but declined in order to heal his injuries.

 Personal life

 Bogosian was born to Ike and Vicky Bogosian in Massena, New York, a town of 13,000 adjacent to the Saint Lawrence River.
 Zach is the first NHL player of Armenian descent; his great-grandfather, Stephen Bogosian, left Western Armenia in 1923 at the age of 16 as a result of the Armenian genocide.
 Zach's father Ike was an athlete when he was younger, playing college football with Syracuse University from 1979 to 1981.
 In his senior season at Syracuse Ike was co-captain of the team with future New York Giants running back Joe Morris.
 He currently runs a carpet and floor cleaning business with his brother in Massena.
 Vicky works as a hairdresser.
 Zach has two older brothers, Ike Jr. and Aaron.
 Aaron was also a professional ice hockey player who attended St. Lawrence University where he played four seasons with the Saints and served as team captain.
 Aaron most recently played in the ECHL with the Florida Everblades.

 Bogosian joined the Massena Minor Hockey Association when he was 3, staying in the program until he was 14, when he left for Cushing Academy.
 Bogosian first began to play defense at the Squirt level (under-10); though he was smaller than most of his peers, he was a good skater.
 He alternated between forward and defense throughout minor hockey.
 When he began attending Cushing Academy he was a forward the first year, before he converted to a defender full-time.
 After leaving the school and moving to Canada with two years of high school to complete, Bogosian took courses on the internet.

 Bogosian is married to Boston Breakers and former United States women's national under-23 soccer team midfielder Bianca D'Agostino.
 The pair married in August 2015.
 They met in Winnipeg.
+The couple has four children.